 Director, CWRU’s Lesbian, Gay, Bisexual and Transgender Center

 Liz grew up in San Diego, California and earned her B.A. with honors from the University of California, Irvine before completing her MA in Women and Gender Studies from the University of Cincinnati.
-Liz seeks to advocate and support all LGBTQIA students, faculty, staff and alumni by providing them with resources, connections and information.
-She also provides the Safe Zone workshops to campus constituents every semester, with over 1,000 individuals having completed the workshop since the program’s inception in March 2010.
-Her office is located in the LGBT Center and she welcomes all visitors either by appointment or drop-in.
-In her spare time Liz attempts to perfect her butterfly swim stroke, make copious amounts of her signature guacamole and hang out with her partner and close friends.
+Roccoforte seeks to advocate and support all LGBTQIA students, faculty, staff and alumni by providing them with resources, connections and information.
+Her office is located in the LGBT Center in the Tinkham Veale University Center.
+She welcomes all visitors either by appointment or drop-in.

 Tuesday, March 28, 2017, 3 p.m., Senior Classroom, Tinkham Veale University Center